-During the year ended 31 December 2020 AICL wrote premium of £159.7 million (2019 - £136.7 million) and made a profit before tax of £0.4 million (2019 - £1.3 million).
-The growth in premium written in 2020 largely stems from increased volumes from the largest capacity provider.
-Almost all premium written by AICL relates to motor insurance in the United Kingdom, with a small book of legal expenses business and a small book of facultative property reinsurance business.
-Motor Insurance business in the Republic of Ireland was discontinued after 29 March 2019.
+During the year ended 31 December 2022 AICL wrote premium of £223.1 million (2021 - £189.5 million) and made a profit before tax of £2.0 million (2021 - £1.4 million).
+The growth in premium written in 2022 largely stems from increased volumes from the largest capacity provider as well as one new book of business which incepted in October 2022.
+Almost all premium written by AICL relates to motor insurance in the United Kingdom, with a small book of legal expenses business and a small book of facultative property reinsurance business (in run off).

 AICL has continued to purchase reinsurance on the business it writes to protect the Company against adverse performance and to efficiently manage capital.
 External reinsurance is ceded in the form of Excess of Loss cover, providing protection against large losses in excess of agreed limits.
 Due to growth of the business, the maximum retention for AICL has been placed at £2m from 2021 (£1 million previously).
-The company furthermore purchased external reinsurance in form of Quota Share for one capacity arrangement and cedes Quota Share reinsurance to related companies to mitigate attritional losses and to allow efficient capital management.
+The Company furthermore purchased external reinsurance in form of Quota Share for two capacity arrangements and cedes Quota Share reinsurance to related companies to mitigate attritional losses and to allow efficient capital management.
 The percentage ceded is a minimum of 85%, with a maximum of 90% on certain arrangements.